 Career Technical Education (CTE) standards and the Common Career Technical Core (CCTC) standards can be licensed from EdGate.

-EdGate has recently added 2.7 million CTE standards to the millions of existing standards in EdGate’s repository.
-The addition of the CTE and CCTC standards will help EdGate support educational publishers in their efforts to educate young people with the technical and employability skills needed in today’s economy.
+EdGate offers 2.7 million CTE standards through EdGate’s repository.
+CTE and CCTC standards help EdGate support educational publishers in their efforts to educate young people with the technical and employability skills needed in today’s economy.

 According to Advance CTE: State Leaders Connecting Learning to Work, 46 states and three territories have state-approved secondary CTE standards and 13 states and two territories have state-approved postsecondary standards.
 The state CTE standards are unique to each state.
 The breakdown of courses within these areas can vary quite a bit from state to state depending on, among other things, the types of industry most important to the state's economy.